-3. In the General Options section of the window that displays, select the scripting language from the drop-down list on the Default Script Language field.

-The default scripting language is Visual Basic.
+- 3. In the General Options section of the window that displays, select the scripting language from the drop-down list on the Default Script Language field. - GENESYS supports Visual Basic and C# scripting languages.
+The default language is Visual Basic.